edouard/human-markdown-reference/README.md

 # Internationalization

 You may need a different language than English.
-Check in the [markdown-reference](http://github.com/edouard/human-markdown-reference/tree/master/markdown-reference/) directory to see the available languages.
+Human Markdown reference is current translated into:

+* Catalan
+* French
+* Russian
+* Spanish
+* Swedish

+If you spot a mistake or want to contribute a new language, [request an invitation](https://webtranslateit.com/projects/386-HTML-Markdown-Reference/invitation_request) to the translation project.

 Add a help link to the reference: